Yusuf-Solmaz/DefineX-FinalCase/README.md

   </ol>
 </details>

 ## Key Features
-* Project and Task Management: The application allows project group managers to manage projects related to a department and also manage tasks within a project.
+- **Project and Task Management**: The application allows project group managers to manage projects related to a department and also manage tasks within a project.
-* Team Member Assignment: Team leaders or project managers (in a department) can assign team members to tasks.
+- **Team Member Assignment**: Team leaders or project managers (in a department) can assign team members to tasks.
-* Progress Tracking: Team leaders or project managers can track the progress of a task, with states such as Backlog, In Analysis, In Development/Progress, Cancelled, Blocked, or Completed.
+- **Progress Tracking**: Team leaders or project managers can track the progress of a task, with states such as Backlog, In Analysis, In Development/Progress, Cancelled, Blocked, or Completed.
-* Priority Management: Team leaders or project managers can assign priorities to tasks, including Critical, High, Medium, or Low.
+- **Priority Management**: Team leaders or project managers can assign priorities to tasks, including Critical, High, Medium, or Low.
-* File Attachment Support: Team members (Project Managers, Team Leaders, or other Team Members) can attach one or more files to a task, with the files being stored on the disk.
+- **File Attachment Support**: Team members (Project Managers, Team Leaders, or other Team Members) can attach one or more files to a task, with the files being stored on the disk.

 ## Project Structure
 ![Multı-Module](https://github.com/user-attachments/assets/7424a07a-ca59-450b-aeb7-ac5e0cce9b2c)